intelligentdnb/library-graphQL/README.md

 # library-graphQL
-A simple book/author API with GraphQL, Express and JavaScript.
+A very simple book/author API with GraphQL and Express to practice with JavaScript